Yousif-elkot/Python-basics/README.md

 - Iteratively add features and improve code quality
 - Practice Git workflows and professional documentation
 - Focus on real-world applications and best practices
+- **Leverage GitHub Copilot** for faster learning and better patterns

 ---